 Anxiety can also be caused by traumatic experiences, people with PTSD often suffer anxiety.
 I used to suffer with CPTSD (Complex Post Traumatic Stress Disorder) which is commonly suffered by prisoners of war and children with dysfunctional families, persistent physical and emotional abuse with no escape causes CPTSD.

 Besides anxiety CPTSD also caused me to suffer emotional flashbacks, an emotional flashback is an amygdala hijacking which used to cause me black out, shout spiteful insults at people (usually women who wanted to get close to me) and then I wouldn’t be sure what I had done, it was like he was watching myself through a fog sometimes.
 Other times people would make me feel aggressive and I had trouble controlling my emotions.

 Anxiety and emotional flashbacks were a conditioned response for me, the theory of conditioned response was developed by a Russian physiologist called Ivan Pavlov.
 Pavlov wanted to do some research into dog saliva so he got some dogs and tied them up, at timed intervals he sprayed their faces with powdered meat, to remind him to do this he used an alarm, after a while Pavlov noticed the dogs would salivate on the sound of the alarm and he saved himself a fortune in meat powder.

 The Effects Of Anxiety

-Suffering anxiety didn’t just cause me to suffer more colds than most people it also caused me to suffer dysfunctional relationships, my ex-wife said I was emotionally abusive and although I couldn’t see it at the time I realise now that I was.
+Living in the fight or flight response surpresses our immune function but suffering anxiety didn’t just cause me to suffer more colds than most people it also caused me to suffer dysfunctional relationships, my ex-wife said I was emotionally abusive and although I couldn’t see it at the time I realise now that I was.
 My issues had limited my options when it came to relationships, friendships and work.
 Like so many anxiety sufferers my limited social circle and relationship issues led to depression.